PXLAIRobotics/ROSNoeticDocker/README.md

 ## How to install the Turtlebot3
-Thanks to the included `install_turtlebot3.sh`, which resides in the `Commands/bin` directory, installing the Turtlebot3 is a breeze.
+Thanks to the included `install_turtlebot3.sh`, which resides in the `bin` directory, installing the Turtlebot3 is a breeze.
 Execute the script from a bash process inside the `pxl_ra_noetic_full_desktop` container, followed by a `source` of the `~/.bashrc` file.
 Thanks to a mounted volume, the Turtlebot3 will be available in the current as well as all new containers